TimeToogo/Pinq/queries-and-expressions.md

  - `IResolvedParameterRegistry` - interface of a collection of resolved parameter values.

-As there are many types of **segments, requests, operations and functions** as defined in the `IQueryable`/`IRepository` interface, **for each of their interfaces, concrete types are defined under the following:**
+As there are many types of **segments, requests, operations and functions** as defined in the `IQueryable`/`IRepository` interface, **for each of their interfaces, concrete types are defined under the following namespaces:**

  - `Queries\Segments` - contains all the types of segments.
  - `Queries\Requests` - contains all the types of requests.